tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 ## The Dispatcherservlet

-Spring MVC, as many other web frameworks, is designed aroudn the *Front Controller* pattern where a central *Servlet*, the *DispatcherServlet*, provides a shared algorithm for request processing while actual work is performed by configurable delegate components.
+Spring MVC, as many other web frameworks, is designed around the *Front Controller* pattern where a central *Servlet*, the *DispatcherServlet*, provides a shared algorithm for request processing while actual work is performed by configurable delegate components.
 This model is flexible and supports diverse workflows.

 ### The Front Controller pattern